programmerraja/MyBlog/content/misc/Finance  & stock.md

 - 30% in mid-cap mutual funds SIP
 - 30% in small-cap mutual funds SIP

-- ask sanjay to put on PPF and prakash

 Need to change me from small small things like afraid be confideint dont afraid of people come up with that mindset